awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 ...
 ```

-In the `aws:waitForAwsResourceProperty` step `waitUntilInstanceStateRunning`, the workflow invokes the `DescribeInstanceStatus` API action and receives a response from `ec2`\.
-The workflow then applies `PropertySelector - "$.InstanceStatuses[0].InstanceState.Name"` to the response and checks if the specified returned value matches a value in the `DesiredValues` list \(in this case `running`\)\.
+In the `aws:waitForAwsResourceProperty` step `waitUntilInstanceStateRunning`, the automation invokes the `DescribeInstanceStatus` API action and receives a response from `ec2`\.
+The automation then applies `PropertySelector - "$.InstanceStatuses[0].InstanceState.Name"` to the response and checks if the specified returned value matches a value in the `DesiredValues` list \(in this case `running`\)\.
 The step repeats the process until the response returns an instance state of `running`\.

-## Using JSONPath in an Automation workflow<a name="automation-aws-apis-calling-json-path"></a>
+## Using JSONPath in a runbook<a name="automation-aws-apis-calling-json-path"></a>

 A JSONPath expression is a string beginning with "$\." that is used to select one of more components within a JSON element\.
 The following list includes information about JSONPath operators that are supported by Systems Manager Automation:
 + **Dot\-notated child \(\.\)**: Use with a JSON object\.
 This operator selects the value of a specific key\.
 + **Deep\-scan \(\.\.\)**: Use with a JSON element\.
 This operator scans the JSON element level by level and selects a list of values with the specific key\.
 Note that the return type of this operator is always a JSON array\.
-In the context of an Automation step output type, the operator can be either StringList or MapList\.
+In the context of an automation action output type, the operator can be either StringList or MapList\.
 + **Array\-Index \(\[ \]\)**: Use with a JSON array\.
 This operator gets the value of a specific index\.

 To better understand JSONPath operators, review the following JSON response from the ec2 `DescribeInstances` API action\.
 Below this response are several examples that show different results by applying different JSONPath expressions to the response from the `DescribeInstances` API action\.